redox-os/rfcs/text/0010-optional-services.md

 When a service monitor is started it is passed a configuration file in TOML format.
 The name of this file is used as the name of the service-monitor instance, and its scheme name.
 Beyond this a service-monitor instance behaves like a standard service so that, for example, one service-monitor could start from the ramfs at boot to then start one from the rootfs, which then starts a user-specific instance upon login.
 The ramfs monitor would collect data on its services including the rootfs monitor, and the same for the rootfs monitor and a per-user monitor.

 The service-monitor configuration file contains the following fields:
+    ```toml
+    registry = # A string path to the folder containing this service monitor's registry files.
+    heartbeat_interval = # How frequently this service monitor's registry in integer milliseconds.
+    detached = # A list of names for the services in the registry that are monitored by this service monitor, but not started by it.
+    ```

 ## Service Shutdown
 1. Service shutdown is triggered by the user service monitor sending the termination signal (`SIGTERM`) to that process.